czawadka/jira-worklog-export/README.md

 # FIXME
 ## Jira.whereWorklogBetween()

-Current implementation of Jira.whereWorklogBetween() uses `updated` field.
-But field `updated` shows only *last* modification date, we need all modification dates.
-We should use rather `workLoggedBetween()` from JQL Tricks or something similar (license required).
+Field 'updated' shows only *last* modification date, we need all modification dates.
+We should use rather workLoggedBetween() from JQL Tricks (license required) or something similar.
+As workaround we are fetching all issues no matter if they were modified in given period of time.